 XLIX.
 But because the choice of subjects and words is in the department of prudence, but of sounds and rhythm it is the ears that are the judges; because the one is referable to one's understanding, the other only to one's pleasure; therefore in the one case it is reason and in the other sensation that has been the inventor of the system.
-For it was necessary for us either to diaggard the pleasure of those men by whom we wished to be approved of; or else it was necessary whom we wished to be approved of, of the to discover a system by which to gain their good-will.
+For it was necessary for us either to disregard the pleasure of those men by whom we wished to be approved of; or else it was necessary to discover a system by which to gain their good-will.

-There are then two things which soothe the ears and rhuthm.
-Concerning rhythm we will speak pre There are then two things which soothe the ears; sound and rhythm.
+There are then two things which soothe the ears; sound and rhythm.
 Concerning rhythm we will speak presently; at this moment we are inquiring into sound.
 As I said before, words must be selected which as much as possible shall sound well; but they must not be, like the words of a poet, sought purely for sound, but taken from ordinary language.